AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 >[!NOTE]
 >
->This phase puts the Commerce application in maintenance mode until deployment is complete.
+>This phase puts the [!DNL Commerce] application in maintenance mode until deployment is complete.

 The last step runs a deployment script, which you can use to anonymize data in development environments, clear caches, and query external continuous-integration tools.
 When this script runs, you have access to all the services in your environment, such as Redis.